git-steven/git-steven.github.io/_posts/2026-03-19-geometry-coupling.md

 ---
-title: "📐 The Hidden Geometry of Software Coupling (Part 1)"
+title: "📐 The Hidden Geometry of Software Coupling"
 date: 2026-03-19 11:11:11 -0500
 categories:
   - sdlc